Viking Glory ferry current position

 Review of Viking Glory ferry

 MS Viking Glory ferry is a Ro-Ro passenger vessel operated by the Finland-based company VIKING LINE.
-The ship has a max capacity of 2800 passengers and 300 cars (or 90 trucks / trailers).
-The vessel is currently under construction in China and to be operated on the Sweden-Finland ferry route Stockholm-Turku (crossing time 10 hours) via Aland Islands (Mariehamn).
+The ship has a max capacity of 2800 passengers and 300 cars (or 90 trucks/trailers).
+The vessel is currently under construction in China (to be delivered in 2021-Q4) and since January 2022 will operate on the Sweden-Finland ferry route Stockholm-Turku (crossing time 10 hours) via Aland Islands (Mariehamn).

 Cabins can't be shared - if 2 passengers are booked in a 4-bed cabin, they can't share the remaining 2 free beds with other travelers.